omnigraph/omnigraph/README.md

 # Omnigraph
-Social Media Management & Marketing Platform
+### Social Media Management & Marketing Platform
+##### The goal of the platform is to allow businesses to manage and distribute their content from a single place.

 ## Quick Overview
 - Installation